 I used this one for the first time recently and the person messaged me straight back to say they’d just signed up to my mailing list and then they told me where I could find them on Twitter.
 So it works.

 Thanks for your invitation.
 I am delighted to connect with you.

 If you haven’t already done so, please take a look at my website (URL) to see what types of services I provide and don’t hesitate to let me know if there’s anything I can do to assist you.

 Is there anywhere else online I should also connect with you?

-Obviously tailor the bit in the middle to reflect what you’d like them to do and add your own URLs.
+Obviously, tailor the bit in the middle to reflect what you’d like them to do.

 Example ‘I’d like to connect with you’ message

-When you see that a user has viewed your profile but not requested to connect with you, check out their profile and if you think they’d be a useful contact, simply request to connect with them instead.
+When you see that a user has viewed your profile but they haven’t requested to connect with you, check out their profile and if you think they’d be a useful contact, send them a connection request instead.